liamdanielduffy/leva-uix/README.md

 Much of the code in `src/leva` is unchanged from the original project.
 The main changes have happened in `src/leva/core.cljs` where we replace Reagent syntax with UIx syntax.

-In `src/app` we run a small demo (TODO, not yet working) demo-ing the use of the UIx Leva panel.
+In `src/app` we run a small demo demo-ing the use of the UIx Leva panel.
+A custom hook called "use-reactive-atom" makes sure that whenever Leva panel updates the value of an atom, React re-renders the component.

-## TODO

-- [ ] get working demo with UIx, figure out how to sync atom state with React state.

 ## Development